CoLearn-Dev/colink-sdk-python-dev/README.md

 ## Getting started
-We can connect to CoLink server, run protocols, update storage, monitor server status by python SDK.
 For how to setup a CoLink server, please refer to [colinkctl](https://github.com/CoLearn-Dev/colinkctl).

 Assuming that you have `colinkctl` installed, you can first setup up a CoLink server at port `15600` and create 2 users, add both of them to local registry, also start the policy module to accept tasks:
 ```